automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Unenlagia.md

 # Unenlagia
-## Description: This bird-like raptor was native to South America.
+## This bird-like raptor was native to South America.